 MUTABLE DRUGS [FICTIONAL MATERIALS]

-New material sciences and material technologies work ambitiously to come up with materials that do not exist in nature yet, such as space-time crystals, ghost cloaking devices or superabsorbant surfaces.
-Through transforming the inherent properties of physical matter and energy into new visible and audible phenomena, new material technologies potentially recompose and narrate imaginative worlds of human wishes.
+New material sciences and material technologies work ambitiously to come up with materials that acquire new complex functions, such as space-time crystals, ghost cloaking patterning or superabsorbent surfaces to name a few.
+Through transforming the inherent properties of physical matter into new visible and audible phenomena, new material technologies could even more recompose and narrate imaginary worlds.

-Fictional Materials propose a critical approach to the genuine advances of physical resonances between human´s needs, narratives, and upcoming technologies.
-The project is based on the thesis Fictional Material, are you there? – An Exploration into Technology, Alchemy and Imagination to find the Desirable Substance (2012).
+Fictional Materials propose a critical approach to the genuine advances of physical resonances between human´s needs, narratives, and upcoming material technologies.

 What role might sensual feedback in medication and healing processes play in the future?

-How does this material event, a celebration of medication, triggers our imagination towards healing processes?
-Not at least medicine incorporates suggestibility, which plays a significant role in this setting.
+How does this material event, a celebration of medication, triggers our imagination towards healing processes further?

 Barrow, J.D.
 (1999) "The Limits of Science and the Science of Limits"